 Fly at c.
 10.15pm (British Airways) from London Heathrow to Buenos Aires.
 Those not taking our flights from London may check in from 3.00pm today.

-Buenos Aires.
-Walk down the grand Avenida de Mayo, with fine belle-époque architecture, to the Casa Rosada, seat of the Argentinian government.
+Day 3: Buenos Aires.
+Walk down the grand Avenida de Mayo, with fine belle-époque architecture, to the Casa Rosada, seat of the government of Argentina.
 Tour its beautiful interiors and gain further insight into the country’s history and politics.
 In the afternoon see the neoclassical cathedral and the Manzana de las Luces, an 18th-cent.
 Jesuit centre of culture and learning.
-There is the possibility of an evening performance at the Teatro Colón, with one of the world’s best acoustics (programmes released in February 2019 for the 2019 tour.
-Unfortunately the dates and programming has not worked in our favour for 2018.).
+Optional ballet performance at the Teatro Colón, with one of the world’s best acoustics (La Cenicienta by Sergei Prokofiev, with the Orchestra and Ballet of the Teatro Colón; choreography by Sir Ben Stevenson).

 Buenos Aires.
 Take an afternoon flight departing from Buenos Aires Ezeiza airport at c.
 2.15pm.